- 1 Package Contents

 Accuracy and power

 The Barnett Predator can hurl arrows at 375 fps.
-These arrows smash into your target with a huge 125 ft. lbs. of kinetic energy.
+These arrows smash into your target with a huge 125 ft. lbs. of kinetic energy, a notch faster than the Barnett Outdoors Brotherhood.
 When you are having a crossbow with this much power, you will have to ensure that you do your practice shooting at a safe archery range, preferably with a foam target.

 Once you have the scope sighted in, it is time to test the crossbow’s accuracy.
 From 30 yards away, your arrows are extremely accurate.
 When you move out to 50 yards, it is obvious that that you will expect the accuracy to fall off sharply, but, surprisingly enough, you will find that even from that distance the arrows are still capable of hitting the target with unfailing accuracy.